to EPA Tier 4 compliance

 - Pre-Buy - Many companies decided to buy equipment in advance of the mandatory Tier 4 changeover (at lower prices) to defer the need for higher priced products as long as possible and to give them more time to adjust to the new market pricing.

-Eventually, the only option for customers purchasing diesel powered product in the 25 to 74 hp range will be to buy a Tier 4 compliant product.
-Therefore, the purpose of learning about this issue now is so that all customers can develop and implement an acquisition strategy that meets their specific needs – particularly in the near to mid term planning horizons.
+Even though some Tier 4i models are still available, eventually, the only option for customers purchasing diesel powered product in the 25 to 74 hp range will be to buy a Tier 4 compliant product.
+Therefore, the purpose of learning about this issue now is so that all customers can develop and implement an acquisition strategy that meets their specific needs.

 As you review your own needs and options for capital spending on turf equipment, you may also want to consider researching how other end-user customers in other industries dealt with Tier 4 compliance.